 The Industry Insiders cover areas of the music industry which often go under the radar and aren't in the public eye.
 Therefore members of these sectors may be deserving of an Innovation Award, yet would be overseen without the help of our Industry Insiders.
-These include the recording industry, management, music education and outreach, audience development and more.
+These vary from year to year and can include the recording industry, management, music education and outreach, audience development and more.

 Nicola Kremer studied musicology and communications in Germany and the US and has spent more than two decades in label management, international marketing and distribution, first at BMG (deutsche harmonia mundi) and since 2008, for ECM Records.
 Nicola hates the terms ‘music industry’ and ‘product’ as she works only with aficionados and determined music people full passion for cultural projects.
 She is in charge of international marketing and special projects for the 50th anniversary celebrations at ECM Records.